Need for Recording a Wide Range of Loads

 Modulation Effects on Coil Slot Peak Heights

-Modulation Effects on Peak Heights - This test was performed with a temporary flux probe intentionally adjusted too close to the rotor surface in order to emphasize modulation effects on coil slot peak heights.
+Modulation Effects on Peak Heights - This test was performed with a temporary flux probe intentionally adjusted to be too close to the rotor surface in order to emphasize modulation effects on coil slot peak heights.
 For a given coil, the peak size will be at a minimum when the FDZC (vertical green line) is aligned with that coil.
 The peak size of coils far from the FDZC are mostly due to modulation effects, reducing detection sensitivity for true shorts.